 Potential presenters are required to check the bottom of this form confirming that they have read and understand this information before continuing the submission process.

 All Presenters/Speakers Must Submit an Abstract

-A “paper” is the oral summary of the findings of a prepared paper, research, or project.
-Even if you do not have a written paper and/or do not expect to prepare a written paper, i.e., if you are an invited speaker, panelist, workshop participant, etc., you are considered a “paper” presenter and must submit an abstract.
-The abstract is the summary of what you will be presenting or discussing.
+A paper is the oral summary of the findings of a prepared paper, research, or project.
+Even if you do not have a written paper and/or do not expect to prepare a written paper, i.e., if you are an invited speaker, panelist, workshop participant, etc., you are considered an “author” and must submit an abstract.
+The “abstract” is the description of what you will be presenting or discussing.

 In a poster session, there is no formal oral presentation; instead, the author is assigned a display area on which diagrams, graphics, data, pictures/photos, and a small amount of text are presented.
 The abstract is the summary of what you will be presenting visually.

 No pre-recorded or streamed presentations will be possible.

 Submission Deadline and Confirmation of Submission